In This Section

 Q: How many PGY-1 positions are available?

-A: There are twelve PGY1 positions each year.
+A: We offer twelve PGY-1 positions each year.

 Q: Where do Temple’s interns come from?

-A: Our residents come from all over the country and the world.
+A: Our residents come from across the country and around the world.

 Q: By what criteria are house staff selected?

-A: We look for applicants who value professionalism and teamwork.
-We also gravitate towards applicants that have a strong academic record, a wide range of interests, excellent academic potential and a commitment to the field of psychiatry.
+A: We seek applicants who demonstrate professionalism, teamwork, and a strong academic record.
+We value a wide range of interests, excellent academic potential, and a true commitment to psychiatry.

 Q: How often will I be on call?